 Spring is around the corner, and our Spring Quarter courses – like "Islam and Modern Science," "Virginity and the Body in Late Antiquity & Early Middle Ages" and "Knowledge on a Platter: Comparative Perspectives on Knowledge Texts in the Ancient World" are now available.

 Prof. Dan Arnold in The New York Times: Why Are We Surprised When Buddhists Are Violent?

 Our Wednesday Lunch series is open to all!
-Join us at our next gathering, February 28, for a conversation with Prof. Günther Thomas of Ruhr University Bochum.
+Join us at our next gathering, April 11, for a conversation with Rachel Bronson of The Bulletin of the Atomic Scientists.

 Open Space, our weekly community gathering for conversation, reflection, and fellowship, takes What directs you back home? as the theme for the Quarter.